* Palladium hits 13-year high, underpinned by South Africa strike

 The World Bank late on Tuesday cut its global economic growth forecast for 2014 to 2.8 percent from 3.2 percent due to the impact of the Ukraine crisis and a harsh U.S. winter.
 The Bank was, however, confident economic activity was shifting to a stronger footing.

-Stocks were lower in broad selling on Wall Street, with financials hurt by a report Bank of America's mortgage settlement with the U.S. government reached an impasse.
+Stocks on Wall Street were lower in broad selling, with financials dragged down by a report that Bank of America's mortgage settlement with the U.S. government reached an impasse.

 "The World Bank cutting estimates for global GDP got everybody's attention in an environment where people are looking for a reason to take stocks down a little bit," said Art Hogan, chief market strategist at Wunderlich Securities in New York.

-Adding to the sour tone, the defeat in a primary election of House Majority Leader Eric Cantor, a Republican, further dampened expectations of Washington passing any significant legislation before the November elections.
+Adding to the sour tone, the primary election defeat of Republican House Majority Leader Eric Cantor further drowned expectations of Washington passing any significant legislation before the November elections.

 MSCI's global stocks gauge fell 0.2 percent after earlier flirting with a record high.
-The FTSEurofirst 300 index lost 0.5 percent, weighed by a profit warning from German airline Lufthansa.
+The FTSEurofirst 300 index lost 0.5 percent, hurt by a profit warning from German airline Lufthansa.

 Benchmark U.S. Treasury yields retreated from a one-month high hit early in the session, but prices fell after a 10-year auction.
-The benchmark note was last unchanged in price to yield 2.6367 percent.
+The 10-year note was last down 3/32 in price to yield 2.646 percent.

-The euro hovered near a four-month low versus the dollar, down 0.15 percent on the day at $1.3527, pressured by a widening yield gap between euro zone bonds and their peers.
+The euro hovered near a four-month low versus the dollar, down 0.12 percent at $1.3531, pressured by a widening yield gap between euro zone bonds and their peers.

-Speculation that the U.S. Federal Reserve could raise interest rates sooner than previously expected has weighed on the euro this week.
+Speculation that the U.S. Federal Reserve could raise interest rates sooner than previously expected has supported the dollar and weighed on the euro this week.

-Oil traders watched the unfolding crisis in Iraq as militants who seized Mosul, the second-biggest city, advanced into an oil refinery town..
+Oil markets watched the unfolding crisis in Iraq as militants who seized Mosul, the second-biggest city, advanced into an oil refinery town..

-Palladium hit a more than 13-year high and was recently up 0.9 percent, underpinned by a five-month strike in South Africa and demand from the auto sector.
+Palladium retreated from a more than 13-year high but was still up 0.7 percent, underpinned by a five-month strike in South Africa.
 (Reporting by Rodrigo Campos; additional reporting by Lorenzo Ligato and Sam Forgione; Editing by Dan Grebler)